massung/lexer/README.md

 A simple lexer example:

-	CL-USER > (deflexer my-lexer (:case-fold t :multi-line t) ("%s+")
+	CL-USER > (deflexer my-lexer (:case-fold t :multi-line t) ("%s+"   (values :next-token))
 	            ("="     (values :eq))
 	            ("%a%w*" (values :ident $$))
 	            ("%d+"   (values :int (parse-integer $$))))
 	MY-LEXER

 Every pattern in the lexer can have an optional form that will execute when the pattern is matched.
-If the form is omitted (or returns `nil`) then the token is skipped and the next token in the `lexbuf` is returned.
+If the form is omitted (or returns `nil`), that signals to the tokenizer that there is nothing more to parse.
+If the keyword `:next-token` is returned from the form, then the token parsed is skipped and the next token in the stream is returned instead.

+*NOTE: Returning `:next-token` is the primary method of skipping whitespace and comments.*

 While inside the body of the pattern expression, all the `with-re-match` symbols are available to use (`$$`, `$1`, `$2`, ...).
 And each form should return a `token-class` and an optional `token-value`.
 These will be used to create the returned token (please see the [Interface to lexical anylizer](http://www.lispworks.com/documentation/lw61/LW/html/lw-321.htm) to understand why this is).